Fatima Payman: 2022 election

 Payman was third on the Labor Party's Western Australian ticket for the Senate at the 2022 Australian federal election and was not expected to win a seat.
 She intended to use the 2022 election campaign as "practice" before seriously running in 2025.

 Payman was naturalised as an Australian citizen in 2005, although this did not automatically revoke her Afghan citizenship according to Afghan law.
 The 1992 High Court ruling Sykes v Cleary in regards to Section 44 of the Constitution of Australia determined that a political candidate must take "all reasonable steps" to renounce other citizenships.
-Payman says she approached the Afghanistan embassy in Australia in October 2021 to renounce her Afghan citizenship, and that the embassy could not proceed with the formal process because it had no contact with the new Taliban government following the 2021 Taliban offensive.
+Payman says she approached the Afghan embassy in Australia in October 2021 to renounce her Afghan citizenship, and that the embassy could not proceed with the formal process because it had no contact with the new Taliban government following the 2021 Taliban offensive.
 The Labor Party received legal advice that Payman was nevertheless still eligible to be elected, deeming that she had taken "all reasonable steps" to renounce her Afghan citizenship.
-She noted that the Afghan Embassy in Australia did not know whether the departments and officers responsible for processing her application in Kabul even existed.
+She noted that the Afghan embassy in Australia did not know whether the departments and officers responsible for processing her application in Kabul even existed.

 At the 2022 Australian federal election, Payman won the sixth and final Senate vacancy after a swing of 6.92% to Labor and a 9.24% swing against the Liberal party in Western Australian Senate voting.
 Her election was the first time the ALP won three Senate seats in WA since the Senate had been expanded in 1984.
-Elected at age 27, she is the third youngest Senator in Australian history and as of April 2025, the youngest serving Senator.
+Elected at age 27, she is the third-youngest senator in Australian history and as of April 2025, the youngest-serving senator.
 Payman is also the first female member of parliament to wear a hijab.
 She has said her priorities include "getting more people from diverse backgrounds involved in politics, improving early childhood education, and climate change".
 She has also said she wants to "normalise hijab wearing".

 On 4 December 2022, Payman was awarded "Australian Muslim Role Model of the Year" at the 15th Australian Muslim Achievement Awards at the Sydney Opera House.